 During the Pacific War,

-Hanuabada village provided laborers to aid the Allied war effort in Port Moresby.
-Although the village was not directly targeted, it had a front row view of many of the Japanese bombing missions against the area, including the sinking of MV MacDhui on June 18, 1942.
+Hanuabada village provided laborers to aid the Allied war effort in the Port Moresby area.
+Although the village was not directly targeted, it had a front row view of many of the Japanese bombing missions including the sinking of MV MacDhui on June 18, 1942.
 During 1943, a fuel jetty pipeline was built at this location extending southwest into the harbor to supply aviation fuel for 5 Mile Drone (Wards) and 7 Mile Drome (Jackson).

 Do you have photos or additional information to add?